 Uploading an SVG file to Cricut Design Space

-Let’s take a example from this bundle to show how to upload an SVG to the Cricut Design Space.
+Here’s an example to show how to upload an SVG to the Cricut Design Space.
 I’m particularly enamored with this rainbow sloth (who wouldn’t be?) so I’m going to cut him out today using my Cricut Explore.

 If your download comes in a ZIP file, you’ll need make sure to extract your SVG before uploading—you cannot upload a ZIP to Cricut Design Space.

 Start by opening a new, blank canvas in the Cricut Design Space.
 Click Upload in the Design Panel on the left-hand side of your canvas.